 Thousands evacuated as Trout Fire grows in Gila National Forest

-SILVER CITY, N.M. – The Trout Fire near Silver City is more than 43,000 acres and is 11% contained as of Thursday.
+SILVER CITY, N.M. – Video is showing how the Trout Fire is burning some of the 43,000-plus acres near Silver City.

-Chopper 4 video shows flames consuming trees.
-The fire had a 5,000 acre jump from Wednesday.
+MORE: Trout Fire and Buck Fire have now burned over 100k acres near Silver City

-There are more than 1,000 people working to gain ground on the flames as more evacuation zones have been added.
+The fire is 11% contained as of Thursday, despite spreading by 5,000 acres from Wednesday.
+More than 1,000 people are working to gain ground on the flames as more evacuation zones have been added.
+As of Thursday, nearly 2,500 people evacuated.

 “I worry for our beautiful country out here.
 It’s an amazing place the Gila,” said Lauren Gueswel who live near Lake Roberts.
 “It was worth it to us to say and try to save the property because we know worst case scenario, we can go into one of those areas and be out of reach of any fuels.”